catid/fp61/README.md

 #### Ideas for future work:

 It may be interesting to use Fp=2^31-1 for mobile targets because the 32x32->64 multiplier that is available is a good fit for this field.
 Reduction is simple and may allow for some laziness to cut the reduction costs in half, but it's not clear how it would work out practically without implementing it.

+Solinas prime p=2^64-2^32+1 would allow a much less awkward algorithm for packing data into the field, and its reduction is even simpler than the Fp61 prime.

 #### Credits